-If you have already obtained your letter of acceptance, it is the right time to learn about your options for housing.
+Once you obtain your letter of acceptance, it will be the right time to explore your options for housing.

 Have you already thought about what you’d prefer?
 Do you want to live in the historic centre of Venice or on the mainland?
 Do you want to share a room or have your own?

 There are two types of housing that students make use of most:

 - student residences (some are private, some are managed by the regional government)

 - shared apartments made available to students by private landlords

 Since we know how stressful – and personal – the hunt for housing is for an international student, the university has recently implemented a newly transformed Housing Office service in collaboration with STURENT (firstname.lastname@example.org) that allows you to explore one or both of these options with the assistance of a dedicated team of experts.

 If you request the Housing Office’s assistance, its team will do its best to find what you are looking for, and you can be confident that communication with landlords and/or student residences will always be clear and efficient.
 The Housing Office will even manage the formalization of your accommodations, checking your lease to make sure it is prepared properly and protects your interests.

 To get a sense of some of what’s on offer in terms of private apartments with rooms/beds for rent, check out the STURENT online platform.
 It allows you to communicate all of your preferences — for instance, if you want a single, a spot in a double, or an apartment to share with your friends, as well as how much you’d like to spend.